 For advanced editing using Adobe Audition, select Edit > Edit in Audition.

 Audio tracks in a sequence

 The standard track replaces the previous stereo track type.
 It can accommodate both mono and stereo audio clips.
-Standard tracks can contain both mono and stereo clips, but not adaptive or 5.1 clips.
-The standard track is used as the default preset for audio tracks.

 Contains the following:

 - Three front audio channels (left, center, and right)

 - Two rear or surround audio channels (left and right)

 - A low-frequency effects (LFE) audio channel routed to a subwoofer speaker.

 You can add or delete tracks at any time.
 Once a track is created, you can’t change the number of channels it uses.
 A sequence always contains a master track that controls the combined output for all tracks in the sequence.
 The Tracks panel in the New Sequence dialog specifies the following: The master track’s format, the number of audio tracks in a sequence, and the number of channels in the audio tracks

 A sequence can contain two types of audio tracks.
 Regular audio tracks contain actual audio.
 Submix tracks output the combined signals of tracks or sends routed to it.
 Submix tracks are useful for managing mixes and effects.